davekilian/primer/basic.md

 How are we going to build a calculator out of electronic circuitry?

 The key idea we'll use is *switching*.
-A switch is something you use to turn an electric circuit on or off &mdash; for example, you use switches every day when you turn the lights on and off in your room.
-More precisely, a switch controls the flow of electricity: when on, the switch completes a circuit and allows electricity to flow.
-When off, a switch interrupts the circuit, preventing electricity from flowing through.
+A switch is something you use to turn an electric circuit on or off &mdash; for example, you use switches every day when you turn the lights on and off at your place.
+More precisely, a switch controls the flow of electricity: when it's on, the switch *completes* a circuit so that electricity can flow through it.
+When it's off, a switch *interrupts* the circuit, preventing electricity from flowing on through the switch.

 How is switching useful for doing calculations on numbers?
-It's easier to see if you count using *binary numbering*.
+It's easier to see if you count using *binary* numbering.
 In binary, there are only two digits, $0$ and $1$, and just like with regular numbers, you use move to the next number place when you run out of digits.
 The first few binary numbers look like this:

 ​	$1$ ("one")<br>
 ​	$10$ ("two")<br>